i-c-grant/ni-meister-gedi-biomass/docs/nmbim_on_maap_guide.md

      - Define processing pipeline steps
      - Can leave temporal/spatial parameters blank if using MAAP job submission API

+### 4. Clone Source Repository
-4. Clone source repository into MAAP ADE from the MAAP GitLab.
+Clone the processing code into your MAAP ADE environment:
      ```bash
      git clone https://gitlab.maap-project.org/iangrant/ni-meister-gedi-biomass.git
      ```

+### 5. Upload Input Files
-5. Upload files to your MAAP workspace bucket
+Transfer required files to your MAAP workspace bucket:
    - Navigate my-private-bucket in the MAAP ADE graphical file browser
    - Upload hse.tif, k_allom.tif, boundary.gpkg, and config.yaml using the interface
    - It's easiest to isolate these in an "inputs" folder, with a subfolder for a particular model run

-6. Run processing script
+### 6. Start Processing Jobs
+Execute the main processing script:
    - Invoke run_on_maap.py in a MAAP terminal or notebook
    - Jobs will be identified, submitted, and monitored
    - Once complete, the scripts creates a local output directory (`run_output_<YYYYMMDD_HHMMSS>`) containing `run.log` and a copy of your config file